The Strategy

 By targeting these long-tail search queries, we were able to bring in more organic traffic and improve the site’s overall keyword visibility.

-Implementing A More Efficient Internal Linking Strategy
+Implementing a More Efficient Internal Linking Strategy

 With new content being added to the blog section as well as optimising the existing content on the website, we implemented a more efficient internal linking strategy to make the site easier to navigate for both users and search engines.